kangyeelim/aboutme/README.md

 # AboutMe
-This is a simple website to know more about my experiences and qualifications.
+This is a simple portfolio website to know more about my experiences and qualifications.
 In the website, I have detailed my:

 - Education journey and qualifications